Phoebe Blyth: The Ladies' Edinburgh Magazine

 Blyth also wrote for The Ladies' Edinburgh Magazine, previously known as 'The Attempt', and published by the same group of women who had formed the Ladies' Edinburgh Debating Society in 1865.
 Blyth wrote the first of a series of eight articles published in the magazine in 1875 on 'the industries and employments open to educated women':"In former generations, when the proper sphere of woman was discussed, the question was generally decided by the consideration of any course of action being 'womanly' or 'unwomanly'.
 There was and is no fixed standard by which this term can be applied, but this did not render it the less decisive; and under the shelter of it, strange inconsistencies were tolerated.
-It was 'womanly' to dance or sing before assembled thousands, but it was 'unwomanly' to speak to a small number, even if in behalf of the oppressed or wronged; it was 'womanly' to write weak of sentimental novels, but 'unwomanly' to approach grave and important subjects; it was 'womanly' to appear in the hunting-field and to be present at the death of a fox, but 'unwomanly' to come to the help of the sick and wounded; it was 'womanly' to use the needle, but not the graver's style; it was 'womanly' to starve for want of food, but 'unwomanly' or at least unlady-like, to work for self-support." - Woman's Work, an Introduction in the Ladies' Edinburgh Magazine (1875).
+It was 'womanly' to dance or sing before assembled thousands, but it was 'unwomanly' to speak to a small number, even if in behalf of the oppressed or wronged; it was 'womanly' to write weak or sentimental novels, but 'unwomanly' to approach grave and important subjects; it was 'womanly' to appear in the hunting-field and to be present at the death of a fox, but 'unwomanly' to come to the help of the sick and wounded; it was 'womanly' to use the needle, but not the graver's style; it was 'womanly' to starve for want of food, but 'unwomanly' or at least unlady-like, to work for self-support." - Woman's Work, an Introduction in the Ladies' Edinburgh Magazine (1875).